Pfactorial01/Pfactorial01/README.md

 - 👋 Hi, I’m @Pfactorial01
-- 👀 I’m interested in backend web development
+- 👀 I’m a backend web developer
-- 🌱 I’m currently learning django
+- 🌱 My stack is Python/Django
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me adeoyeadebayo18@gmail.com